 Mr. Burke is eager to receive treatment, and is friendly and co-operative with those who talk to him.
 His clients claim he is a very nice man, and despite all that has happened, tries to maintain a very positive approach towards his work.
 He wants to change himself and re-establish a good relationship with his estranged wife and family.

-: Nina Fletcher is a 30-year-old heterosexual female.
+Presenting Problem: Nina Fletcher is a 30-year-old heterosexual female.
 She has been injecting heroin for the past six years, about four times a day.
-Personal Status

-: Currently unemployed, Nina has worked at 7 jobs, and has lost each one of them owing to her addiction.
+Work History: Currently unemployed, Nina has worked at 7 jobs, and has lost each one of them owing to her addiction.
 Her last job was of a saleswoman in a clothing store, which she lost because of her lack of responsibility and absence of any dedication towards her work.
-Attitude Towards Treatment

 Following these aspects, the counselor should then include results of the tool (mostly the Mental Status Examination) used for assessing the patient, as well as the kind of treatment required.